Hieromon/AutoConnect/mkdocs/achandling.md

 AutoConnectText& text = aux.getElement<AutoConnectText>("TEXT_ELEMENT_NAME");
 ```

 The AutoConnectElement type behaves as a variant of other element types.
 Therefore use cast or template to convert to actual type as above.
-In the sketch, you access the real type of AutoConnectElement after casting it and storing into the variable.
+In the Sketch, you access the real type of AutoConnectElement after casting it and storing into the variable.

 ```cpp
 const String auxJson = String("{\"title\":\"Page 1 title\",\"uri\":\"/page1\",\"menu\":true,\"element\":[{\"name\":\"caption\",\"type\":\"ACText\",\"value\":\"hello, world\"}]}");